Vietnam.vn - Nền tảng quảng bá Việt Nam

 The draft resolution proposes four forms of investment support, including: Support for training and human resource development; support for investment costs to create fixed assets and social infrastructure systems; support for high-tech product production costs and support for research and development.

-The state budget is allocated in the annual budget estimate to implement investment support policies prescribed in this article.
+The State budget is allocated in the annual budget estimate to implement investment support policies prescribed in this article.

 The reason for the proposal, according to the Ministry of Planning and Investment, is consistent with the recommendations of the Organization for Economic Cooperation and Development (OECD) in the process of building mechanisms and policies to support investment when the global minimum tax is applied.

-At the same time, these are forms of investment support that countries in the region are applying, while in Vietnam they are not yet specified in legal documents.
+At the same time, these are forms of investment support that countries in the region are applying, while in Vietnam they are not specified in legal documents.

 According to the draft, the resolution will take effect for 5 years, starting from January 1, 2024.
-During the pilot implementation period, if the Investment Law, the State Budget Law and other relevant laws are amended and issued to replace the provisions of this resolution, those provisions will be implemented.
+During the pilot implementation period, if the Investment Law, the State Budget Law and other relevant laws are amended and issued to replace the provisions in this resolution, those provisions will be implemented.

 Global Minimum Tax: Vietnam wants to apply from 2024 Vietnam supports and proactively applies the Global Minimum Tax regulation from 2024, creating a favorable mechanism to encourage businesses to pay additional taxes in Vietnam.